zilchms/puppet-erlang/README.md

 ## Limitations

 Bintray was supported as an upstream repository in the past.
-Since jfrog shut it down and deleted the repositories, Bintray support was removed from this module.
+Since JFrog shut it down and deleted the repositories, Bintray support was removed from this module.